pixelfederation/coding-standards/README.md

 ***Config***

-The task lives under the `phpmd` namespace and has following configurable parameters:
+The task lives under the `phpmd_extended` namespace and has following configurable parameters:

 ```yaml
 # grumphp.yml